Knee pain: how it happens and what you can do about it

 Acupressure mats for improved blood circulation in the body

-You can either have an acupressure performed manually by a masseur or you can make a one-time decision to purchase an acupressure mat.
+Acupressure can either be performed manually by a masseur or you can decide to purchase an acupressure mat once.
 The acupressure mat is equipped with a large number of nubs made of hard plastic or medical plastic, which exert pressure on the areas of the body on which they are placed.
 This stimulates blood circulation and relaxes the muscles.
-Many users swear that the regular use of the acupressure mat has relieved chronic pain.
+Many users swear by the fact that regular use of the acupressure mat has relieved chronic pain.

 You can use the acupressure mat in different ways against knee pain.
 You can lie on the mat with your back - then a holistic positive effect on your body unfolds.
 You can also place the mat specifically around your knee, calves or thighs and have a targeted effect on the painful areas.
 It is also possible, for example, to stand on the acupressure mat with your feet.